yangh567/level4-project/readme.md

 *  `requirement.txt` -- used to store the required dependencies and libraries

 *  `timelog.md` -- used to record the timelog for everyday working status

+**Reminder:as the submission only contains data and src,The whole project can be find on github here:https://github.com/yangh567/level4-project/tree/1eaf986f7f5d8e35a9c23165ad9297afff1af0f5**